shijiaw/smcDE/README.md

 Simulation
 -----
-The folder `Simulation' includes setups for simulation studies in manuscript.
+The folder 'Simulation' includes setups for simulation studies in manuscript.
 The results can be reproduced by running `main.R'.